 2016 - KRAKÓW, POLAND – POPE FRANCIS

-Like his predecessors St. John Paul II and Pope Emeritus Benedict XVI, Pope Francis spoke in his first encounter with the young WYD ambassadors from the balcony of the Archbishop's Palace in Kraków.
+Like his predecessors St. John Paul II and Pope Emeritus Benedict XVI, Pope Francis first spoke a few words to the young people from the balcony of the Archbishop's Palace in Kraków.
 Also, Our Lady of the Miraculous Medal and a rose accompanied Pope Francis during his journey through the Polish streets aboard the popemobile.

 2013 - RIO DE JANEIRO, BRAZIL – POPE FRANCIS